enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;2
+Selection >2
 Enter some wisdom
 \x41\x41
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;1
+Selection >1
 AA
 ```

 In the above, `\x41\x41` represents two bytes, defined in hexadecial format.
 41 in hex is 65 in decimal, which in ASCII is the character `A`.
 As a result, when we ask for wisdom, the program prints `AA`.
 Entering something like `\x07` would be a byte 7.
-This is not a printable character, but is the &#8220;bell&#8221;.
-So when it &#8220;prints,&#8221; you would actually hear a sound (if sound were enabled on this VM).
+This is not a printable character, but is the "bell".
+So when it "prints," you would actually hear a sound (if sound were enabled on this VM).

 <br />

 To exploit the program, you will have to enter sequences of binary bytes that contain addresses, which are 4-byte (i.e., 32-bit) words on the VM.
-The x86 architecture is &#8220;little-endian&#8221;, meaning that the bytes in a word are stored from least significant to most significant.
+The x86 architecture is "little-endian", meaning that the bytes in a word are stored from least significant to most significant.
 That means that the hexadecimal address 0xabcdef00 would be entered as individual bytes in reverse order, i.e., \x00\xef\xbc\xab.
 Here is a [refresher on endianness](http://www.cs.umd.edu/class/sum2003/cmsc311/Notes/Data/endian.html), if you need it.

 <br />